 Our net cash generated from operating activities is primarily affected by changes in our working capital driven by a reduction in gaming liabilities and operating profit generated by our Macau Operations.
-Net cash from operating activities was HK\$5.8 billion in 2014 compared to HK\$10.5 billion in 2013.

-Operating profit was HK\$7.0 billion in 2014 compared to HK\$7.8 billion in 2013.
+Net cash from operating activities was HK\$2.5 billion in 2015 compared to HK\$5.8 billion in 2014.
+Operating profit was HK\$3.0 billion in 2015 compared to HK\$7.0 billion in 2014.
+The decline in net cash generated from operating activities was primarily attributable to the decrease in operating profit.